AnonymousAlzheimersGaze/Eye-Gaze-Alzheimers-Paper/README.md

 # Generating Attention Maps from Eye-gaze for the Diagnosis of Alzheimer's Disease

-Scans data: scans visualization and their metadata
+Scans data: code to generate scans visualization and their metadata

 Attention Maps Generation: creation of the attention maps from fixation points